 Observational Learning in Other Animals

 There are differences between how chimpanzees and humans learn through observation.
-But observational learning does exist in primates and non-primates.
-These studies continue to give us clues about how humans observe, learn, imitate, and behave.
+However, observational learning does exist in primates and non-primates.
+These studies explain how humans observe, learn, imitate, and behave.

-The kittens who watched a cat were more likely to perform that task after observation.
+After observation, the kittens who watched a cat were likelier to perform that task.
 Kittens who watched their mother were the most likely to perform the task.

 This, again, might seem like common sense.
 We are more likely to imitate our parents than a stranger that we meet on the street.
-Later research has shown that we are more likely to imitate people that we deem as “successful” than imitate who we don’t think is successful.
-The results of this study offer some explanations, but also pose more questions about whose behavior we choose to imitate and why.
+Later research has shown that we are likelier to imitate people we deem “successful” than those we don’t think are successful.
+The results of this study offer some explanations but also pose more questions about whose behavior we choose to imitate and why.

 Just One Piece of the Puzzle